 Section 10 considerations can also be broader than these.
 The law gives the Court ample room to consider extenuating circumstances or other factors that they consider important.
 You might be able to demonstrate special issues that impact on either the charge, or the potential conviction.
-Our criminal defence lawyers are well equipped to walk you through these elements of a Section 10 application.

 Help at hand

 It’s important to seek precise, expert advice about getting a Section 10 from our experienced team of drug defence lawyers, who will be able to walk you through the matters that a Court will consider when deciding whether to grant a section 10 dismissal or with conditions.